The Soldier's Details

 - Okinawa‐Manila, USS Goodhue, Manila-Sydney, HMS Formidable, Sydney-Perth by troop train.

-Stan enlisted at Bunbury August 1940 and later joined ‘C’ Company.
+Mick enlisted at Bunbury August 1940 and later joined ‘C’ Company 10 Platoon.
 He trained Northam Army Camp, Woodside, SA and Darwin, N.T. before sailing to Singapore.

 Stan was a member of ‘J’ Force transported from Singapore to Japan to a POW Camp at Kobe mid 1943 sailing in ‘Wales’ Maru.
 Some of the details of Kobe House are found at the story Kobe House, Japan.

 He was then transferred from Kobe to Notogawa-Osaka sub-Camp No. 9 until end of the war.
 At this last camp, Stan was one of 3 men from 2/4th sent here on 20 May 1945.
-With the limited rations the men lost between 4-8 kilograms in weight.
-Please read Leahy’s Affidavit about this camp.
+With the reduced and limited rations the men lost between 4-8 kilograms in weight.

-Mick was eldest of two sons born to parents Ebenezer (Henry) Wenn and Mabel Cole who married 1906 Bunbury.
-Henry and Mabel also had several daughters.
+Mick was one of two sons born to parents Ebenezer (Henry) Wenn and Mabel Cole who married 1906 Bunbury.
+Henry and Mabel also had five daughters.

-Mick’s younger brother Leslie James also enlisted with AIF serving with Service No. WX42267.
-He also returned home to WA.
+Mick’s younger brother Leslie James also enlisted with AIF with Service No. WX42267 however we believe Les did not serve overseas.